York Fresh Food Farms

 The time for planting will soon be here!

-UNFI comes to the Farm for a volunteer work day on November 9 – mulching, painting, building raised garden beds.
+UNFI came to the Farm for a volunteer work day on November 9, 2017 – mulching, painting, building raised garden beds.
 Thank you!

 York Fresh Food Farms buys shuttle bus from rabbittransit for Mobile Produce Market coming Spring 2018!
 Thank you rabbittransit!